HibaDoudar/Model1/Project_epidemic/README.md

+This work is part of interview process at Imerial College solely.
 # SIR Model Simulation with Binomial Infection

 This Python project simulates the spread of an infectious disease using the SIR (Susceptible-Infectious-Recovered) model.
 This model consider binomial distribution for infection.
 The project is organized into modules for the SIR model, visualization, interfaces, and simulations.